JonJonWu/Waste-Manager/README.md

 14. References

 ______________________________________________________________________________
-DATA STRUCTURE USAGES
+DATA STRUCTURE USAGES - 2 extra credit requirements are used

 5. Array -- (Customer Names, BSTNode[] <- used in other data structures)
 6. Linked List -- (Drinks)
-7. Stack -- (Gets information from BST menu)
+7. Stack -- (Gets nodes (reccomendations) to fill Queue)
-8. Queue -- (Filled by stack.pop , used to display node)
+8. Queue -- (Filled by stack.pop , used to display nodes (reccomendations))
-9. Binary Tree -- (Optional, we included as a BST)
+9. Binary Tree -- (EXTRA CREDIT, we included as a BST (Binary Search Tree))
-10. Binary Search -- (REQUIREMENT REMOVED, we included in BST)
+10. Binary Search -- (EXTRA CREDIT, we included in BST...See custom_Search() method)
 11. Bubble Sort -- (Used on linked list)

 ***Refer To Google Docs***